1972 Montreal Museum of Fine Arts robbery: Later developments

-A similar fate befell the painting the museum bought with the money it received from its insurers.
-A group of 20 of them paid out nearly $2 million to settle the claim; they in turn posted a $50,000 reward for the return of the paintings, which under the terms of the insurance policies they legally owned as a result of paying the theft claim.
-The museum used the money to purchase a Rubens, The Leopards, which the museum promoted as the largest Rubens exhibited in Canada.
-But like the Brueghel, it was later reattributed to the painter's assistants, after a conservationist determined that its red pigments were mixed four decades after Rubens' death, reducing its value and interest to museumgoers.
-On the 35th anniversary of the robbery, in 2007, the museum thus returned it to storage and has never put it on display again.
+After a group of 20 insurers paid out nearly $2 million, they posted a $50,000 reward for the return of the paintings, which under the terms of the policies they now legally owned.
+The museum used the money to purchase a Rubens, The Leopards, which it promoted as the largest Rubens exhibited in Canada.
+But like the Brueghel, it was later reattributed to the painter's assistants, after a conservationist determined that its red pigments had been mixed four decades after Rubens' death, reducing its value and interest to museumgoers.
+On the 35th anniversary of the robbery, in 2007, the museum thus returned it to storage, where it has remained.

-Even the attribution of some of the stolen work has been called into question.
+Even the attribution of some of the stolen work has been questioned.
 When the de Heems were being prepared for their inclusion in Masterpieces from Montreal, a Parisian art historian the museum contacted suggested that they were in fact the work of another Dutch master, Evert Collier.
-The Rembrandt landscape, while indeed signed and dated by the artist, is one that both he and his students frequently returned to as a subject, and some historians are not entirely confident the painting was his even with the signature.
-The Gainsborough portrait, too, may in fact be the work of Joshua Reynolds, Gainsborough's rival, since its subject, Thomas Fletcher, is shown wearing a Madras regimental uniform, which he only started wearing in 1771, three years before his portrait was painted by Reynolds.
+The Rembrandt landscape, while indeed signed and dated by the artist, is one that both he and his students frequently returned to as a subject.
+Some historians are not entirely confident the painting was his even with the signature.
+The Gainsborough portrait, too, may in fact be the work of Gainsborough's rival Joshua Reynolds, since its subject, Thomas Fletcher, is shown wearing a Madras regimental uniform, which he only started wearing in 1771, three years before Reynolds painted his portrait.

-In 1992, on the 20th anniversary of the theft, a Radio-Canada story reported that the insurance companies now considered the paintings' value to have appreciated to $20 million.
-They had consequently increased the reward offer to $100,000.
-On behalf of the Montreal police, Lacoursière, who began investigating art crime in 1994, offered an additional million in 1999.
-No one has yet come forward to claim these rewards.
+In 1992, on the 20th anniversary of the theft, a Radio-Canada story reported that the insurance companies now valued the paintings at $20 million.
+They increased the reward offer to $100,000.
+On behalf of the SPVM, Lacoursière, who began investigating art crime in 1994, offered an additional million in 1999.
+Both remain unclaimed.

-Lacoursière has had some promising leads over the years that have yielded nothing.
-He has been told that the paintings, or some of them, are in Italy, and that two Montreal men in the French city of Nice were possible suspects.
-One heroin addict he interviewed in Vancouver seemed to have inside information about the robbery, but everything he knew had been previously reported in the media; when he was asked about two details that police have withheld since only the actual robbers would know them, he was unable to do so.
+Some promising leads over the years have yielded nothing.
+Lacoursière, now retired, has been told that the paintings, or some of them, are in Italy, and that two Montreal men in the French city of Nice were possible suspects.
+One drug dealer he interviewed in Vancouver seemed to have inside information about the robbery, but everything he told Lacoursière had been previously reported.
+He could not give two details police have withheld.